OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 ### Mailbox type/mode limitations

-On-send functionality is only supported for user mailboxes in Outlook on the web, Windows, and Mac.
+On-send functionality is only supported for user mailboxes in Outlook on the web, Windows (new and classic), and Mac.
 In addition to situations where add-ins don't activate as noted in the [Mailbox items available to add-ins](outlook-add-ins-overview.md#mailbox-items-available-to-add-ins) section of the Outlook add-ins overview page, the functionality is not currently supported for offline mode where that mode is available.

 In cases where Outlook add-ins don't activate, the on-send add-in won't run and the message will be sent.